isaacsmith3/anchor/final-report.md

 3. **Cross-Platform Authentication Consistency**: Maintaining authenticated sessions across Chrome extension, mobile app, and web app using Supabase Auth required understanding token refresh mechanisms, handling session expiration gracefully, and ensuring that authentication state changes in one platform are reflected in others.
 I implemented session persistence in Chrome storage and proper token refresh logic to handle long-running extension sessions.

 4. **Scheduled Blocking Requires Robust Background Processing**: Implementing scheduled blocking sessions that automatically start at specified times required using Chrome's `alarms` API, handling timezone conversions, checking schedules every minute, and ensuring the extension remains functional even when the browser is closed.
 This taught me about Chrome extension lifecycle management and background task scheduling.

-5. **NFC Integration Adds Physical Friction**: Integrating NFC unlocking in the mobile app (though not fully implemented in the current version) required understanding React Native's native module system, platform-specific permissions, and designing a UX flow that makes the physical tap feel intentional rather than cumbersome.

 ## Technical Architecture & System Design